Arch4nge/OpenClassrooms_P6/README.md

 # How tu run the lab ?
-Simply run `docker-compose up -d`
+Simply run clone the repo and specify :
-Then execute `ansible-playbook playbook.yml -i inventory` in the main directory.
+- The repo of your php web project repository in playbook.yml
+- Your infrasture machines addresses in the inventory file

 # Customisation of the lab
-You can change docker options in the docker-compose.yml file (example change how many web server are running)

-If you add more or less docker containers you have to specify them in the inventory file of ansible in [web] part.

-You can also change actions executed on theses containers in the playbook.yml file.

-Web app configuration is in files dir.
-Load-balancing configuration is in templates dir.
+You can changes everything you want in configs files.

+To change web-deployer role go in "role/web-deployer" folder

+To change load-balancing role go in "role/load-balancing" folder